 Please note that the Sponsor is required only for the Full application.
 In some cases, the Sponsor and Fellowship supervisor may be the same individual.

 External Sponsor(s): The individual in whose laboratory you wish to utilize your “Work outside the host institution” provision.
 They should be able to guarantee that the applicant will have access to the facilities required and provide the required scientific support.
 A letter of support from this role is mandatory at the full application stage.

-Mentor: This role has been specifically created for the applicant to provide a letter of recommendation in addition to the letter provided by the Fellowship Supervisor; therefore, the Mentor cannot be your Fellowship supervisor.
+Additional Recommendation: This role has been specifically created for the applicant to provide a letter of recommendation in addition to the letter provided by the Fellowship Supervisor; therefore, this individual cannot be your Fellowship supervisor.
 They would typically be an established researcher who has known you for a significant period of time and can provide a detailed letter of recommendation on your abilities.
 They may be your thesis guide or current supervisor.
-In some cases, the External Sponsor and Mentor may be the same individual.
+In some cases, the External Sponsor and the person providing additional recommendation may be the same individual.
 A letter of recommendation from this role is mandatory for the preliminary and the full application.

 Collaborator(s): Scientific/medical/academic colleagues associated with a research proposal and named in the body of the application.
 Typically these are individuals who will supply reagents, assist in specific protocols, provide resource services etc. They should be able to provide signed consent letters detailing the extent of their participation towards your research program, at the full application stage.

 Mentor: In many instances, an applicant will improve the quality of their application and subsequent work by identifying a mentor.
 This may be a senior academic/clinician scientist/public health researcher in their host institution or another institution in India or abroad.